IntentArchitect/Docs/articles/module-building/designer-scripting/designer-scripting.md

 ---
-uid: module-building.scripting
+uid: module-building.designer-scripting
 ---

-# Scripting
+# Designer Scripting

 In the coding editor, documentation for code constructs is readily available, along with powerful scripting capabilities that allow developers to automate certain front-end related concerns.
-To access the documentation, simply click on the small arrow beside each code construct to expand the respective documentation and learn more about the available functions for automation.

 ![Code Docs in Code Completion Screenshot](images/code-complete-code-docs.png)

+You can access the documentation by simply clicking on the small arrow beside each code construct to expand the respective documentation and learn more about the available functions for automation.

 ## Execute Script Dialog